 What to Do in a Recession

 If a recession does come, even if you are prepared, keeping your head rather than reacting emotionally and following the recession plan will be your key.
 Try not to do anything emotionally driven that may be detrimental to your long-term well-being.
-Concentrate on hoarding cash, safeguarding your income and capitalising on opportunities during the economic slump.
+Concentrate on preserving cash, safeguarding your income and capitalising on opportunities during the economic slump.

 There are always some opportunities out there for rich people during a recession.
 Real estate prices tend to fall, which opens opportunities for those with cash and solid income.
 Between stock market turndowns you have the opportunity to buy good companies at low prices.
 However, only do so if you have your emergency fund and essential costs covered.